Craig Goodwin: Al-Wehda

 On 15 July 2019, it was announced that Goodwin's buyout clause was met by Saudi Professional League side Al-Wehda for an estimated $450,000.
 On 17 July 2019, it was officially announced via the club's Twitter that he had signed on a two-year deal.
 Al-Wehda underwent a managerial change which saw a new player come in and replace Goodwin in the starting lineup, Goodwin signed a one-year contract extension and was immediately loaned out to Abha.
 Goodwin mutually terminated his loan with Abha over difficulties with himself and his partner living in the new city.
 Goodwin then returned to Adelaide United in February 2021, on a loan deal until the end of the 2020–21 A-League season.
 Goodwin's loan was then extended until the end of the 2021–22 A-League season.

-Permanent return to Adelaide United
+Second return to Adelaide United

-After two successive seasons on loan, Goodwin signed for Adelaide United on a permanent basis in July, signing a 3 year contract.
-On 30 October in a match against Perth Glory, Goodwin scored his 45th goal for Adelaide United which made him take the club's all-time goalscoring record outright.
+After two successive seasons on loan, Goodwin re-signed for Adelaide United in July 2022 on a three-year contract.
+In April 2022, while still on loan, Goodwin had become Adelaide's all-time leading goalscorer, overtaking former teammate Bruce Djite's tally of 44.
+He achieved this feat via a brace against Sydney FC in an A-League match.
+In June 2023, Goodwin won the Johnny Warren Medal, awarded to the best player of the 2022-23 A-League Men season.
+He was just the second Adelaide player to win the award after Marcos Flores in 2011.
+Goodwin was also the only player in the league to record double digits in both goals and assists – 12 goals and 10 assists from 25 appearances.

+On 8 September 2023, it was announced that Goodwin would be departing Adelaide United, to make his return to the Saudi Pro League.
+Goodwin had stated the decision was "extremely difficult".
+He left the club remaining their all-time top scorer, with 60 goals across all competitions, including 53 league goals.

+Return to Al-Wehda

+Following his departure from Adelaide United, Al-Wehda announced the signing of Goodwin on a deal until 2025.
+Goodwin enjoyed a successful return to the Saudi Pro League in the 2023-24 season, which included goals in his first three matches and a brace against Al-Ettifaq.
+Injury ruled out Goodwin for the last month of the season as Al-Wehda finished 13th on the ladder.

+In another strong start to the season, Goodwin scored a brace and an assist against Al-Riyadh in the opening game of the 2024-25 season.
+A highlight came during January of 2025 against Saudi giants Al-Hilal when Goodwin scored a stunning free-kick goal in the 4–1 loss.